Wisbech Canal: History

-A petition was presented to Parliament on behalf of the burgesses of Wisbech in early 1794, and the canal was authorised by an Act of Parliament (Wisbech Canal Act 1794, 34 George III.
-Cap.
-92) which was granted on 9 May 1794.
+A petition was presented to Parliament on behalf of the burgesses of Wisbech in early 1794, and the canal was authorised by an act of Parliament, the Wisbech Canal Act 1794 (34 Geo.
+3. c.
+92), which was granted on 9 May 1794.

-A notice published in the press states that the locks at either end would be of a similar length, this appears not to have been the case when they were constructed.
+A notice published in the press states that the locks at either end would be of a similar length; nonetheless this appears not to have been the case once constructed.

-This Act formed The Wisbech Canal Company, which had powers to raise £14,000, with an option to raise an additional £6,000 if required.
+This act formed The Wisbech Canal Company, which had powers to raise £14,000, with an option to raise an additional £6,000 if required.
 This was to be used to construct the canal which ran from a junction with the River Nene at Wisbech, to a junction with the Well Creek and the Old River Nene at Outwell.
 The Well Creek connects to the Great Ouse.
 In addition, the company had powers to maintain and improve the river from Outwell Church to Salter's Lode Sluice on the Old River Nene.
 All traffic passing between the canal and the Nene River was required to pay a toll, which was to be used to maintain the Well Creek.